LD4P/rdf2marc/README.md

 ## Current limitations
 * Only some fields are mapped.
 * Optimized for `ld4p:RT:bf2:*`resource templates, with a focus on Monographs.
-* Only `id.loc.gov` external resources are resolved.
+* Only `id.loc.gov` and FAST external resources are resolved.